Dominican Republic Guide

 On the right

-Vacationers don't just stay in Dominican Republic villas - they come to paradise to get married and celebrate their honeymoons!
+Vacationers don’t just stay in Dominican Republic villas - they come to paradise to get married and celebrate their honeymoons!
 Permission from the American Consulate in Santo Domingo must first be obtained, then proof of citizenship documents (including original birth certificates and passports) must be presented to the Dominican Consulate for approval.
 Divorce and death certificates must also be presented, if applicable.
 Notarized documents must be submitted two weeks before the wedding and translated into Spanish.
 Cost varies.

 Before making their way to Dominican Republic villas, vacationers like to know a little bit of helpful information to make them feel more at home during their stay.
 Take a look at our travel tips to make your time in villas in Dominican Republic even more relaxing.